kofi-q/scribe-go/README.md

 functionality and optimized image storage.
 Benoit KUGLER contributed support for rectangles with corners of unequal radius, modification times, and for file attachments and annotations.

-## Roadmap

-  - Remove all legacy code page font support; use UTF-8 exclusively
-  - Improve test coverage as reported by the coverage tool.